 ICICI Direct Trading

-A trading platform is a software that enables investors and traders to execute transactions and manage their accounts via financial intermediaries.
+A trading platform is software that enables investors and traders to execute transactions and manage their accounts via financial intermediaries.

 #1.
 ICICI Direct